-- A safe contact in parks and other open public spaces (distance greater than 2 meters and less than 15 minutes) shall be maintained, direct physical contact shall be avoided, persons shall maintain personal hygiene (hand hygiene, cough etiquette) and not gather in groups larger than five people. - Everyone over the age of 6 is required to wear nose and mouth covers at the marketplace, and other trading venues, events, excursions, and public transport boarding points.
-Also, in public indoor areas, except when eating and drinking in public catering establishments and exercising.
-In all other cases, nose and mouth covers (face masks, respirators) are still recommended.
+- All religious communities in Lithuania are recommended against holding religious rites to avoid public gatherings. - A safe contact in parks and other open public spaces (distance greater than 2 meters and less than 15 minutes) shall be maintained, direct physical contact shall be avoided, persons shall maintain personal hygiene (hand hygiene, cough etiquette) and not gather in groups larger than two people. - It is not allowed for children from more than one family to play on children's playgrounds at the same time. - Persons are obliged to use face masks at public spaces from the 10 April 2020, except while eating.